danylokravchenko/jackpine/README.md

 - Add more data support.
 ```

-If you are using this benchmark, please cite the following papers.
+If you are using this benchmark, please cite the following (original) papers.

 ```
 @article{10.14778/3503585.3503600,